juxor/afaq/markdown/secG4.md

 wages by developing artisan and co-operative ventures that decreased the supply of labour in relation to its demand, this would not eliminate the subjective and objective pressures on profits that produce the business cycle within capitalism (see [section C.7](secC7.html)).
-In fact, it was increase the subjective pressures considerably as was the case under the social Keynesian of the post-war period.
+In fact, it would increase the subjective pressures considerably as was the case under the social Keynesianism of the post-war period.
 Unsurprisingly, business interests sought the necessary "reforms" and ruthlessly fought the subsequent strikes and protests to achieve a labour market more to their liking (see [section C.8.2](secC8.html#secc82) for more on this).
 This means that an increase in